Hiromu-USHIHARA/IsingClassification2unsupervised/README.md

 ---

-## PCA (Baseline)
+## PCA

-We begin with **Principal Component Analysis (PCA)** as a linear baseline.
+We begin with **Principal Component Analysis (PCA)**.

 | PCA of 2D Ising Configuration |
 |:--:|
 | ![PCA](images/pca.png) |

 - PCA shows weak separation between ordered (red) and disordered (blue) phases.
-- Nonlinear methods perform significantly better.

 ---

 ## t-SNE Visualization

-We then use **t-SNE** to embed the high-dimensional spin configuration into a 2D space.
+We then use **t-distributed Stochastic Neighbor Embedding (t-SNE)** to embed the high-dimensional spin configuration into a 2D space.

 | True label (1: ordered, 0: disordered) | t-SNE + k-means clustering |
 |:--:|:--:|
 | ![t-SNE true label](images/tsne_true.png) | ![t-SNE k-means](images/tsne_kmeans.png) |

-- The left figure shows a clear phase separation.
+- The left figure shows an ambiguous phase separation.
 - The right figure shows the result of applying **k-means clustering** to the t-SNE embedded data.

 ---

 ## Autoencoder Latent Space

-We train a **basic Autoencoder** to compress spin configurations into a 2D latent space.
+We train a basic **Autoencoder** to compress spin configurations into a 2D latent space.

 | Autoencoder latent space 1 | Autoencoder latent space 2 |
 |:--:|:--:|